tohkm22-del/Stellar-Systems/README.md

 ---

 ## Thanks to
-Thanks to the numerous people who have helped me in my journey from making my first planets to today, since October of 2025.
+Thanks to the numerous people who have helped me on my journey from making my first planets to today, since October of 2025.
 Specific people I want to send a thank-you to are:

 · Serbhit, for writing the entirety of Noren's science definitions.